AytgDmr1/CustomBooks/README.md

 # CustomBooks
-Plugin to create custom plugins for PocketMine
+Plugin to create custom books for PocketMine